abhishekarya1/Hash-Define-myNotes/content/system-design/book-1.md

 In a distributed system, it is impossible to ensure _exactly-once delivery_ (**Two Generals Problem**).
 Since there is no ACK from the Third-Party service that the message has reached the Client or not, it is acceptable to send the same message multiple times.
 To reduce such duplication, maintain a log (for the Worker) to know if the message has been seen before.

 ## News Feed
-For each user, maintain a temporary (_ephemeral_) **News Feed Cache** and we can read from it and write to it using a **Fanout Service** utilizing User Graph DB.
+For each user, maintain a temporary (_ephemeral_) **News Feed Cache** and we can write to our friend's feed cache, or others can read from our feed cache.
+Both may use a **Fanout Service** to do so.

 Stages:
-- Store Feed: Fanout Service writes `user_id` and `post_id` KV pair to News Feed Cache, also store post details in Post DB.
-And use user details from User DB to filter (user blocklists, etc) before writing to News Feed Cache.
+- Store Feed: Store post in Post DB, send info to Notification Service, then call Fanout Service to write `user_id` and `post_id` KV pair to News Feed Cache.
+Use user details from User DB to filter (user blocklists, etc) before writing to News Feed Cache.
 - Build Feed: On a friend's device when building the feed, primary server contacts News Feed Service to fetch posts, also fetch post and user data corresponding to the `post_id` in the KV pair from respectice DBs.

 **Fanout**: one-to-many spread of data